vhs/vhs-laser-access/README.md

         - `echo PATH="/usr/local/node/bin:\$PATH" >> ~/.profile` add node global binaries path to your profile
         - `source ~/.profile` reload .profile to activate the new PATH
         - `sudo apt install nginx` install nginx to reverse proxy requests from port 80 to port 3000
-    - `npm install -g corepack` install yarn, the project's preferred package manager (others probably work).
-    - `corepack enable` enable yarn
 4.  checkout this repo, build, and run
     - `git clone https://github.com/vhs/vhs-laser-access` checkout repo
     - `cd vhs-laser-access` enter repo
-    - `git fetch origin stripdown && git checkout stripdown` for now, we're using a version off the main branch
+    - `git fetch origin stripdown-auth && git checkout stripdown-auth` for now, we're using a version off the main branch
-    - `yarn install` install repo dependencies
+    - `npm install` install repo dependencies
     - setup a `config.json` file with the structure described in `src/Configuration.ts`
-    - `yarn start` run for the first time - visit it at `http://laser.local:3000/`
+    - `npm start` run for the first time - visit it at `http://laser.local:3000/`
 5. Persist the web app with pm2
-    - `yarn global add pm2` install `pm2`, which starts and restarts the webapp if it crashes or the system reboots
+    - `sudo npm intall -g pm2` install `pm2`, which starts and restarts the webapp if it crashes or the system reboots
-    - `echo "export PATH=\"\$(yarn global bin):\$PATH\"" >> ~/.profile` add yarn global binary path to your PATH
-    - `source ~/.profile` reload PATH from .profile
     - `pm2 startup` follow instructions - this persists pm2, so it starts on boot
     - `pm2 start dist/main.js --name laser` run the app
     - `pm2 save` make sure the app re-starts if the system is reset